Predeclared in STREAMS

 is_stream(xs) → {boolean}

 Returns true if xs is a stream as defined in the textbook, and false otherwise.
-Iterative process; time: O(n), space: O(1), where n is the length of the chain of stream_tail operations that can be applied to xs. recurses down the stream and checks that it ends with the empty stream null.
+Iterative process.
+Recurses down the stream and checks that it ends with the empty stream null.
 Laziness: No: is_stream needs to force the given stream.

 Parameters: